elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step4.md

 \"validation_rules\": [{\"type\": \"one-to-many\",\"to\": \"products\"}],\"description\": \"Wishlist Products\",\"required\": false,\"enabled\": true,\"relationships\": {\"flow\": {\"data\": {\"type\": \"flow\",\"id\": \"{{flowID}}\"}}}}}
 </pre>

-`newman run epcc-flows.json --folder "Create a field" -e environment.json --verbose --export-environment environment.json`{{execute}}

 * Send the request to create a field and return the field ID and field slug that will be saved in `fieldID` and `fieldSlug` environment variables by the script.

+`newman run epcc-flows.json --folder "Create a field" -e environment.json --export-environment environment.json`{{execute}}

 ### Get the Wishlist Fields